cncf/kubestronaut/FAQ.md

 ## As a Kubestronaut, what happens if one of my certifications expires?

-Not immediately, you will still be a Kubestronaut until the end of the year.
+You will still be a Kubestronaut until the end of the year.
 Here is how we are managing the expiration :

 * The Kubestronaut title is valid until the end of the year in which their first of the 5 certifications expires.
 * Every October, the CNCF sends an expiration reminder to all Kubestronauts whose status expired earlier in the year, and to those whose status will expire before the end of the year.